AirlineFlights/DatasetExchange/README.md

 	1.)
 All Data with the exeption of sensitive information must be Public.
 	2.)
 The Data must be of value to a larger community.
 	3.)
 The Data Stream must be Real Time or near *Real Time*.

+## When Contributing

+All front end contributions should be React writen with **pug via pug-as-jsx** by using pug we gain the ability to make dynamic web apps more rapidly and have greater control over the content as we scale.

+## Dependencies
+- @carbon/icons-react
+>10.3.0

+- carbon-components
+>10.3.1

+- carbon-components-react
+>7.3.1

+- npk
+> 0.0.4

+- pug-as-jsx-loader
+>^1.0.88

+- react
+> 16.5.2

+- react-dom
+> 16.5.2

+- react-scripts
+> 2.0.5